Ahmad al-Muhajir: Descendants and status

 The Habibs from the family of Ba 'Alawi sada of Yemen traced their descent to Aḥmad al-Muhâjir through his grandson, Alawi "Sahib al-Sumal" ibn Ubayd Allah.

 Alawi ibn Ubayd Allah or also known as Alawi al-Awwal (The first Alawi) was the first of his descendants to be born in Yemen (one version says he was born in al-Husaisa, another version says he was born in Sumal) The word Bā in Ba 'Alawi sada is a strict Hadhrami term meaning the descendants of.

 The descendants of Alawi ibn Ubayd Allah are referred to as Aal Bani Alawi.

-The Habibs from the family of Ba 'Alawi sada of Yemen traced their descent to Aḥmad al-Muhâjir through his grandson, Alawi "Sahib al-Sumal" ibn Ubayd Allah.

-Currently, descendants of Imam Aḥmad through Alawi ibn Ubayd Allah spread out mostly to Yemen, Oman, Saudi Arabia, Africa,Tanzania, Southeast Asia, and South Asia.
+Currently, descendants of Imam Aḥmad through Alawi ibn Ubayd Allah spread out mostly to Yemen, Oman, Saudi Arabia, Africa,Kenya,Tanzania, Southeast Asia, and South Asia.
 Some of the prominent descendants of Imam Aḥmad are Imam Muhammad al-Faqih al-Muqaddam in the 13th century, Sayyid Abu Bakr al-Aydarus of Tarim and Azmatkhan in India, Sunan Ampel in Indonesia in 15th century, Imam Abd Allah ibn Alawi al-Haddad in the 17th century, Raden Saleh bin Yahya in the 19th century Haidar Abu Bakr al-Attas who was prime minister of Yemen, Habib Umar bin Hafiz of Tarim, Habib Ali al-Jifri of Jeddah in the 21st century.
 Some of his descendants in Indonesia, among others, are Sayyid Abdullah Al-Aidarus, Habib Ali Kwitang, Ali Alatas, Alwi Shihab, and Hamid Algadri.

 Imam Aḥmad al-Muhâjir is an Imam Mujtahid, which means he is regarded as a primary source for rulings on religious matters.